Fig1024/OP_RBF/ReadMe.md

 Image paths and blur strength (sigma) values are hardcoded, at top of RecursiveBilateralFilter.cpp When application runs, it saves filtered image under generated name in same folder as original images

-Here is the same data in chart form, so it's easier to understand:
+Here is the same data in chart form, so it's easier to understand (time is in ms):

 ![alt text](./RBF_chart64.png "64 bit chart")